Running on the Web

 Web Services is the exchange of information between applications using the standard Web protocol for browsers.
 As a consumer, you can obtain information provided on the Web such as the weather conditions and access information provided by other Web-based applications.
 As a service provider, you can allow other applications to access your information and accept requests for information from other applications.
 With PxPlus, you can be a consumer of Web services, a provider of services or both.

-Information on the processing of Web requests and using the PxPlus utility "*plus/web/request" for Submitting a Web Request is provided below.
+Refer to the information below on Web requests, using the PxPlus utility "*plus/web/request" for Submitting a Web Request, and oAuth2 Authorization.

 Web Requests